OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

 Before we started using the Octopus Terraform Provider, it took hours with copy/pasting to rotate a password or add a new resource group on all spaces.
 Now it takes less than 30 minutes.

-The Octopus Terraform Provider makes it easy to establish standards across all spaces on the [Octopus Deploy Samples Instance](https://samples.octopus.app).
-After I learned the nuances of Terraform, I came to appreciate what it can offer.
-I can share several resources between spaces but have the state of those resources managed by Terraform.
-By doing this, I climit edit permissions in the Octopus UI and rely on version control features such as branching, reverting, and pull requests to create an approval process.
+The Octopus Terraform Provider makes it easy to establish standards across all spaces on the [Octopus Deploy samples instance](https://samples.octopus.app).
+After learning the nuances of Terraform, I came to appreciate what it can offer.
+I can now share several resources between spaces but have the state of those resources managed by Terraform.
+By doing this, I limit edit permissions in the Octopus UI and rely on version control features such as branching, reverting, and pull requests to create an approval process.

 Happy deployments!